Vision Learners Meet Web Image-Text Pairs

 \subsection{Vision Learners with Contrastive Learning}

-Contrastive learning is a representative paradigm for self-supervised representation learning.
-The pretext is instance discrimination~\cite{inst_disc} which learns the representation by pulling positive examples from the augmentations of the same image closer and pushing negative examples from different images apart in the embedding space.
-MoCo~\cite{moco,mocov2,mocov3} shows that by introducing more negative examples using a momentum encoder and memory bank, SimCLR~\cite{simclr,simclrv2} shows that larger mini-batch size and stronger augmentations greatly benefit contrastive learning.
-A variety of techniques for improving contrastive learning have been proposed, including hard example mining~\cite{kalantidis2020hard,dvp}, image mixture~\cite{unmix,zhu2021improving}, and injecting localized priors~\cite{detcon,wen2022slotcon,pixpro,wang2020DenseCL}.
-The underlying principle of contrastive learning is the InfoMax principle~\cite{infomax} which indicates that the mutual information $I(X;T)$ between the input image $X$ and the encoded representation $T$ should be maximized so that the representation of one image can identify the only corresponding image in the whole dataset.
-In CTC~\cite{ctc}, it has been proved that the mutual information $I(X;T)$ is the key to the transferability of one representation, alleviating the decrease of $I(X;T)$ during training can indeed improve the transferability of the learned representation.
-CTC~\cite{ctc} also shows that contrastive learning is learning to optimize $I(X;T)=H(T)-H(X|T)$ by increasing $H(T)$.
+Contrastive learning is a commonly used paradigm for single-modal self-supervised representation learning.
+Here, the pretext task is an instance discrimination one~\citep{inst_disc} which learns a representation by pulling positive examples that are generated from augmentations of the same image closer, while pushing negative examples (\eg, different images from the same mini-batch) apart in the embedding space.
+Building on the basic instance discrimination task, SimCLR~\citep{simclr,simclrv2} showed that larger mini-batches and stronger augmentations can result in more effective representations.
+MoCo~\citep{moco,mocov2,mocov3} showed that introducing more negative examples using a momentum encoder and memory bank results in representations that are even more effective for downstream transfer.
+A variety of techniques for improving contrastive learning have been proposed, including hard example mining~\citep{kalantidis2020hard,dvp}, image mixing~\citep{unmix,zhu2021improving}, and by injecting localized priors~\citep{detcon,wen2022slotcon,xie2020propagate,wang2020DenseCL}.

+The underlying principle of contrastive learning is the InfoMax principle~\citep{infomax}, which posits that the mutual information $I(X;Z)$ between the input image $X$ and the encoded representation $Z$ should be maximized so that the representation of an image can uniquely identify it from the entire dataset.
+CTC~\citep{ctc} showed that the mutual information $I(X;Z)$ is the key to the transferability of one representation, and that preventing the decrease of $I(X;Z)$ during training can improve the transferability of the learned representation.
+CTC~\citep{ctc} also showed that contrastive learning objectives are in practice learning to optimize $I(X;Z)=H(Z)-H(X|Z)$ by increasing $H(Z)$.